jacobratkiewicz/webgraph/README.md

 I have moved on  and do not have much time  to answer questions about setup  and compilation,  so this  code is  provided AS-IS.
 With that said, I hope it is useful or at least interesting.

+You will notice a lot of TODOs and commented-out unimplemented methods.
+Feel free to write them :)